If you’re in college, I hope you’ve enjoyed the miraculous experience of self-reinvention. I certainly have.

 “We don’t care.”

-He climbed on the bed, leaned against the headboard, and pulled off his pants and underwear.
+He climbed on the bed, leaned against the headboard, pulled off his pants and underwear.
 He had the biggest dick I had ever seen.
 “Go ahead,” he said.
 I could barely fit it in my mouth.
 He pulled me close to him and said, “Sit on it.”

 He pumped some lube into my hand.
 I rubbed his dick until it was slick and lowered myself over it.
-It was so thick, the pain was tremendous.
+It was so thick, the pain was incredible.
 Too fast.
 “Sit,” he said.
 “Breathe.”